ZOROXHUNTER/brain-tumor-detection/README.md

 * Width/height shift
 * Shear transformation

-These techniques increase dataset diversity and improve model performance.
+These techniques increase dataset diversity and improve model generalization.

 ---

 ## 📜 License

-This project is open-source and available for educational purposes.
+This project is open-source and intended for educational purposes.

 ---